Junipers & Allies

 Chinese Juniper Juniperus chinensis

 Introduced from eastern Asia and most often represented in cultivation by a variety of ornamental forms.
 Though recorded in the past for Suffolk and Cambridegshire, it is not clear whether this species occurs in our region, due to the identification complications detailed under Pfitzer Juniper and, even now, there seems to be no, readily available, reference that serves to help tell Chinese and Pfitzer Junipers apart.
 In general, Chinese Juniper is likely to be a narrower, more upright plant, eventually forming a small tree.
 Foliage carried on ascending, spreading branches, with leaves in three-dimensional sprays.
-Adult leaves dull grey-green or blue-green (occasionally golden), scale-like and densely overlapping.
-Juvenile leaves longer, prickle-tipped and typically bright, blue-grey in colour, appearing in opposite pairs.
+Adult leaves dull grey-green or blue-green (occasionally golden), scale-like, blunt-tipped and densely overlapping.
+Juvenile leaves longer, prickle-tipped and typically bright, blue-grey in colour, appearing in pairs or whorls of three.
 Male and female flowers carried on separate plants.
 Fruit on female plants a typical, blue-grey, juniper berry.

 Japanese Red-cedar Cryptomeria japonica